Neurofeedback training has been used by hundreds of clinicians to help thousands of children on the autistic spectrum.

 The research indicates neurofeedback may reduce symptoms associated with Autism Spectrum Disorder (ASD).

-The most important study published so far is called “Assessment-Guided Neurofeedback for Autistic Spectrum Disorder,” and included 37 Autistic Spectrum Disorder children.
+The most important study published so far is “Assessment-Guided Neurofeedback for Autistic Spectrum Disorder,” which included 37 children with Autism Spectrum Disorder.
 It was conducted by Dr. Robert Coben, a well-respected neuropsychologist from New York, and his colleague Dr. Ilean Padolsky.

 The results of this study showed improved ratings of ASD symptoms for 89% of the experimental group, as reported by parents – based on the ATEC scale (from the Autism Research Institute).
 The ATEC rating scale included symptoms covering: